Cédric Beaume

 Associate Professor in Applied Mathematics

 I am an Associate Professor in Applied Mathematics at the University of Leeds.
 I completed my PhD in Fluid Dynamics from the University of Toulouse and became a Geophysical Fluid Dynamics Fellow from the Woods Hole Oceanographic Institution in 2012.
-I then held research positions in Physics at UC Berkeley (2012–2014) and in Computational Fluid Dynamics at Imperial College London (2014–2015) before joining the University of Leeds faculty as an Applied Mathematician.
+I then held a research position in Physics at UC Berkeley (2012–2014) before obtaining my first faculty position in Computational Fluid Dynamics at Imperial College London in 2014.
+I joined the University of Leeds as an Applied Mathematician in 2016.

 You might wonder how to pronounce my name.
 Here is how, together with some complementary explanations.